ShengzhiLuan/2D-Cellular-Metamaterials/README.md

 # A data-driven framework for structure-property correlation in ordered and disordered cellular metamaterials
-This repository provides the data and code for a data-driven framework focusing on structure-property correlation in cellular metamaterials.
-The proposed framework enables the prediction of macroscopic properties, but more importantly, also reveals their connection to key morphological characteristics, as identified by the integration of machine-learning models and interpretability algorithms.
+This repository provides data and associated codes for a data-driven framework that enables prediction of macroscopic properties of 2D cellular metamaterials, and identifies their connection to key morphological characteristics, as identified by the integration of machine-learning models (Random Forest and GAM) and interpretability algorithms (SHAP analysis).

-### This paper is currently under revision with PNAS, and the link of the paper is coming soon.

 ## Table of Contents
 - [Data](#data)